-Defense and Civilian Mobilization, Office of (1958-1958).
-Established in the Executive Office of the President by Reorganization Plan 1 of 1958 to direct and coordinate civilian mobilization activities and nonmilitary defense functions of the Federal Government.
-The Office of Defense and Civilian Mobilization was headed by a presidentially-appointed Director, who was subject to Senate approval.
+Defense and Civilian Mobilization, Office of (1958).
+Established in the Executive Office of the President by Reorganization Plan 1 of 1958 to direct and coordinate civilian mobilization activities and nonmilitary defense functions of the federal government.
+The Office of Defense and Civilian Mobilization was headed by a presidentially-appointed director, who was subject to Senate approval.
 The agency was renamed the Office of Civil and Defense Mobilization by an act of August 25, 1958 (72 Stat.
 861).

 Defense Mobilization, Office of (1950-1953; 1953-1958).
 Established in the Executive Office of the President by E.O.
 10193 of December 16, 1950, to direct, control, and coordinate all mobilization activities of the government, including manpower, stabilization, and transport operations.
-The Office of Defense Mobilization was headed by a presidentially-appointed Director, who was subject to Senate approval.
+The Office of Defense Mobilization was headed by a presidentially-appointed director, who was subject to Senate approval.
 Reorganization Plan 3 of 1953 established a new Office of Defense Mobilization, which assumed the functions of its predecessor and some other entities.
 This unit was subsequently consolidated with the Federal Civil Defense Administration into the Office of Defense and Civilian Mobilization by Reorganization Plan 1 of 1958.

-Domestic Council (1970-1977).
+Domestic Council (1970-1977; 1993-).
 Established in the Executive Office of the President by Reorganization Plan 2 of 1970 to formulate and coordinate domestic policy recommendations for the President.
-Chaired by the President, the Council included among its members the Vice President, the Attorney General, the Secretary of Agriculture, the Secretary of Commerce, the Secretary of Health, Education, and Welfare, the Secretary of Housing and Urban Development, the Secretary of the Interior, the Secretary of Labor, the Secretary of Transportation, the Secretary of the Treasury, and such other officers of the executive branch as the President might direct.
-The Council was abolished by Reorganization Plan 1 of 1977 and its functions were transferred to the Domestic Policy Staff.
+Chaired by the President, the council included among its members the Vice President; the Attorney General; the Secretary of Agriculture; the Secretary of Commerce; the Secretary of Health, Education, and Welfare; the Secretary of Housing and Urban Development; the Secretary of the Interior; the Secretary of Labor; the Secretary of Transportation; the Secretary of the Treasury; and such other officers of the executive branch as the President might direct.
+The council was abolished by Reorganization Plan 1 of 1977 and its functions were transferred to the Domestic Policy Staff.
+The council was recreated with E.O.
+12859 of August 16, 1993, and was included within the Office of Policy Development when it was reinstituted in 1996.

-Domestic Policy Staff (1977-1981).
+Domestic Policy Staff (1977-1992).
 Established in the Executive Office of the President by Reorganization Plan 1 of 1977 to assure that the needs of the President for prompt and comprehensive advice were met with respect to matters of economic and domestic policy.
 A staff authorization was initially established in 1978 (92 Stat.
 2448).
-Headed by an Executive Director, who was an Assistant to the President, the Domestic Policy Staff was redesignated the Office of Policy Development in 1981.
+Headed by an executive director, who was an assistant to the President, the Domestic Policy Staff was incorporated into the Office of Policy Development in 1981.
+It was abolished in a February 1992 presidential statement.

 Drug Abuse Policy, Office of (1976-1977).
 Established in the Executive Office of the President by an amendment to the Drug Abuse Office and Treatment Act of 1972 (90 Stat.
-242) to make recommendations to the President with respect to the objectives, policies, and priorities for Federal drug abuse functions and to coordinate the performance of those functions by Federal departments and agencies.
-Headed by a presidentially-appointed Director, who was subject to Senate approval, the Office of Drug

-Abuse Policy was abolished by Reorganization Plan 1 of 1977, which transferred certain of its functions to the White House Office.
+242) to make recommendations to the President with respect to the objectives, policies, and priorities for federal drug abuse functions and to coordinate the performance of those functions by federal departments and agencies.
+Headed by a presidentially-appointed director, who was subject to Senate approval, the Office of Drug Abuse Policy was abolished by Reorganization Plan 1 of 1977, which transferred certain of its functions to the White House Office.